Raquel Barros: Publications

-In addition Barros made numerous compilations of folk music that are on tapes in the Traditional Music Archive of the Faculty of Arts of the University of Chile.
+In addition, Barros made numerous compilations of folk music that are on tapes in the Traditional Music Archive of the Faculty of Arts of the University of Chile.

 Honors

-Raquel Barros received countless awards and recognitions for her work disseminating Chilean folklore, both in Chile and in other countries.
-In 1992 she won a medal from the Municipality of Santiago for her contribution to traditional Chilean culture; this municipality had already given her a medal in 1971 when the 20 years of the Chilean Folkloric Association were approaching.
+Raquel Barros received countless awards and recognitions for her work disseminating Chilean folklore in Chile and other countries.
+In 1992, she won a medal from the Municipality of Santiago for her contribution to traditional Chilean culture; this municipality had already given her a medal in 1971 when the 20 years of the Chilean Folkloric Association were approaching.
 Several municipalities and other Chilean organizations have recognized her work, including the Municipality of Talagante (1992), the Industrial Development Society (1993), the Council of Music (1996), the Ministry of Education (2000), the National Folklore Prize of the San Bernardo Festival (2000), and the Chilean Cueca Samuel Claro Valdés Award (2009).

-In 2013 she received the Altazor Award in the Traditional Folklore – Researcher category.
-In 2014 she received the Pablo Neruda Order of Artistic and Cultural Merit along with 11 other personalities from her country's artistic field.
+In 2013, she received the Altazor Award in the Traditional Folklore – Researcher category.

+In 2014, she received the Pablo Neruda Order of Artistic and Cultural Merit along with 11 other personalities from her country's artistic field.